mcecil/rain-check-prf/README.md

-# Rain Check PRF RI.
+# Rain Check PRF RI

 This repo calculates payouts for the PRF_RI insurance program for two different precipitation data sets (CPC and CHIRPS), for the ARER manuscript [Benami et al. 2025]().